Flokey82/go_gens/genworldvoronoi/README.md

 * Climate is surprisingly humid along equator?
   * Note: That is actually correct... the dryest climate is around +30° latitude, which is the subtropical desert.
 The equator is not dry at all.
   * Add desert oases that are fed from underground aquifers.
 Look at these examples: https://www.google.com/maps/d/viewer?mid=1BvY10l3yzWt48IwCXqDcyeuawpA&hl=en&ll=26.715853962142784%2C28.408963168787885&z=6
+  * Climate seems too wet (too many wetlands?)
+  * Seasonal forests should not be at the equator, where there are no seasons.
+* Elevation
+  * The heightmap is currently generated as a linear interpolation of three distance fields.
+This results in relative unrealistic elevation distribution.
 * Winds
   * Make winds push temperature around, not just humidity
   * Re-evaluate rainfall and moisture distribution